lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 non-repudiation.
 These are exclusive ownership, message-bound signatures, and non-resignability.
 These properties are based tightly on the assumed collision resistance of the hash function used (in this case SHAKE-256).

-Exclusive ownership is a property in which a signature sigma uniquely determines the public key and message for which it is valid.
-Message-bound signatures is the property that a valid signature uniquely determines the message for which it is valid, but not necessarily the public key.
-Non-resignability is the property in which one cannot produce a valid signature under another key given a signature sigma for some unknown message m.
-These properties are not provided by classical signature schemes such as DSA or ECDSA, and have led to a variety of attacks such as Duplicate-Signature Key Selection (DSKS) attacks, and attacks on the protocols for secure routing.
-A full discussion of these properties in ML-DSA can be found at
-{{CDFFJ21}}.
+A full discussion of these properties in ML-DSA can be found at {{CDFFJ21}}.

 ## Rationale for disallowing HashML-DSA {#sec-disallow-hash}